 The Lectionary

-Now, let’s spend a moment looking at the lectionary.
+Before discussing the homily, let’s spend a moment looking at the Lectionary from which we take our readings.

 All the Scripture readings used at Mass are arranged in a book called the Lectionary, which follows a yearly liturgical calendar and a 3-year cycle for Sundays (years A, B & C) and a two-year cycle for weekdays (years 1 & 2).